 - Check for consistency.
 Avoid switching back and forth from different tenses.
-Also, if you refer to a particular school in the essay, make sure it is the correct name and is consistent throughout the piece.
+Also, if you refer to a particular college in the essay, make sure it is the correct name and is consistent throughout the piece.
 You don’t want to reference two different schools in the same paper!

 6. Tying up loose ends

 Writing the college essay takes time and effort, and you should feel accomplished.
 When you submit your essay, remember to include your name, contact information, and ID number if your college provided one, especially if you send it to a general admission e-mail account.
 Nothing is worse than trying to match an application essay with no name (or an e-mail address such as firstname.lastname@example.org) to a file.
 Make sure to keep copies of what you sent to which schools and when—and follow up on them!
 Be certain the college or university you are applying to received your essay.
 You don’t want all that hard work to go to waste!

 Looking for more college application essay help?
 Look here.